flatironinstitute/kachery-cloud/README.md

 > :warning: This project is in alpha stage of development.

+> **IMPORTANT**: This package is intended for collaborative sharing of data for scientific research.
+It should not be used for other purposes.

 Share scientific research data on the distributed web using Python.

-Note: This package is intended for collaborative sharing of data for scientific research.
-It should not be used for other purposes.

 See also [figurl](https://github.com/magland/figurl)